Student & Entry Level Careers | DEA.gov

 • U.S. citizen

-The initial volunteer period is for 6 months and may be extended to one year.
+The initial volunteer period is for 6 months.
 Students will work with the sponsoring office to coordinate a volunteer schedule that takes into consideration their academic and extracurricular activities.

 Step 1: Application Submission